kxdang/kiendang.me/content/blog/037-focus/index.md

 ### <center> Pomotodo </center>

-<a href="https://pomotodo.com/" target="_blank">Pomotodo</a> is a web application specifically made to do the [**Pomodoro Technique**](/022-pomodoro-technique/).
+<p><a href="https://pomotodo.com/" target="_blank">Pomotodo</a> is a web application specifically made to do the [Pomodoro Technique](/022-pomodoro-technique/).
 The app has features such as a graph visualizer to see how many Pomodoro's you've completed in a day, week or month and shows your productive hours as well as your optimal days.
 Visualization of Pomodoros are a great motivator.
-With their hashtag functions, it makes organizing your accomplishments easier.
+With their hashtag functions, it makes organizing your accomplishments easier.</p>

 ### <center> OneNote </center>

-<a href="https://products.office.com/en-ca/onenote/digital-note-taking-app?rtc=1" target="_blank">OneNote</a> is a free fully featured notebook developed by Microsoft.
+<p><a href="https://products.office.com/en-ca/onenote/digital-note-taking-app?rtc=1" target="_blank">OneNote</a> is a free fully featured notebook developed by Microsoft.
 It is a digital binder that helps you store your notes and ideas.
 After using this application for school, I've been able to use the features for work.
-I've helped my department utilize this tool and streamline our notes together using its cloud based capabilities.
+I've helped my department utilize this tool and streamline our notes together using its cloud based capabilities.</p>

 There are tons of useful features that are integrated with Outlook including tasks, archiving specific emails, integrating meeting notes and being able to query information in an instant.
 I highly recommend learning how to use this!